hypre-space/hypredrive/docs/usrman-src/library_examples.rst

 19-point (faces + edges)
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Adds edge neighbors (e.g., :math:`(i\pm1,j\pm1,k)`, etc.) with scaled couplings to reduce directional bias.
-A common strategy is to assign edge weights that partially compensate cross-term truncation errors from a Taylor expansion, while preserving diagonal dominance and the M-matrix structure.
+This stencil adds edge neighbors, such as :math:`(i\pm1,j\pm1,k)`.
+Scaled couplings reduce directional bias.
+Edge weights can partially compensate for cross-term truncation errors in a Taylor expansion.
+The weights also preserve diagonal dominance and the M-matrix structure.

 27-point (faces + edges + corners)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Includes the full :math:`3\times3\times3` neighborhood (faces, edges, corners).
-Corner weights are smaller than faces; one can tune edge/corner weights (e.g., half/third of face weights) to further reduce dispersion and directional bias.
+This stencil includes the full :math:`3\times3\times3` neighborhood of faces, edges, and corners.
+Corner weights are smaller than face weights.
+Half or one-third of a face weight can further reduce dispersion and directional bias.

 125-point (radius-2 demo)
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Extends the neighborhood to radius 2 (up to 125 points).
-In the example driver, face-adjacent neighbors often receive stronger weights (e.g., :math:`-1`), while farther neighbors receive smaller negative weights (e.g., :math:`-0.01`), preserving an M-matrix with a dominant diagonal.
+This stencil extends the neighborhood to radius 2, for at most 125 points.
+In the example, face-adjacent neighbors receive weights such as :math:`-1`.
+More distant neighbors receive smaller weights, such as :math:`-0.01`.
+These weights preserve an M-matrix with a dominant diagonal.

 Coefficients and anisotropy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The example exposes coefficient arrays in the driver (``params->c``).
-For 7-point, only face-connected neighbors are used with directional weights, e.g., in dimension-wise form
+The driver exposes coefficient arrays through ``params->c``.
+The 7-point stencil uses only face-connected neighbors with directional weights.
+In dimension-wise form,

 .. math::
    (A u)_{i,j,k} \;\approx\; \sum_{\alpha\in\{x,y,z\}}
    \frac{c_\alpha}{h_\alpha^2}\,\big(-u_{i-\hat\alpha} + 2u_{i} - u_{i+\hat\alpha}\big).

-For 19/27-point, the example scales edge/corner couplings (e.g., half/third) to reduce
+The 19-point and 27-point stencils scale edge and corner couplings to reduce cross terms.
-cross terms, preserving a strictly diagonally dominant M-matrix.
-The 125-point variant uses uniform small weights for far neighbors to illustrate wide stencils.
+Typical factors are one-half and one-third.
+This scaling preserves a strictly diagonally dominant M-matrix.
+The 125-point variant uses uniform small weights for distant neighbors.

 Boundary Conditions and SPD Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Dirichlet values are enforced during assembly.
-When a neighbor lies outside :math:`\Omega`, or when the face corresponds to :math:`y=0` with :math:`u=1`, the known-value contribution is moved to the RHS.
-Rows for interior nodes use only valid neighbor columns; the diagonal entry is the negative sum of off-diagonals to maintain row-sum consistency and the SPD structure.
+Assembly enforces Dirichlet values.
+When a neighbor lies outside :math:`\Omega`, or when the face corresponds to :math:`y=0` with :math:`u=1`, assembly moves the known contribution to the right-hand side (RHS).
+Interior rows use only valid neighbor columns.
+The diagonal is the negative sum of the off-diagonal entries.
+This maintains row-sum consistency and the SPD structure.

 Linear System Creation (IJ interface)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Create ``HYPRE_IJMatrix``/``HYPRE_IJVector`` on the Cartesian communicator with global
   row range ``[ilower, iupper]`` for this rank.
-- Set per-row nnz bounds according to the stencil (7, 19, 27, 125) with
+- Set per-row nonzero bounds for the selected stencil with
+  ``HYPRE_IJMatrixSetRowSizes``.
-  ``HYPRE_IJMatrixSetRowSizes``; initialize IJ objects.
+- Initialize the IJ objects.
 - For each local node, compute the global row (block-aware), enumerate stencil neighbors,
-  and build column/value arrays.
-Off-partition neighbors remain valid columns (IJ distributes);
+  and build the column and value arrays.
+- Keep off-partition neighbors as valid columns.
+IJ assembly distributes these entries.
-  out-of-domain neighbors contribute to the RHS via Dirichlet handling above.
+- Add out-of-domain neighbor contributions to the RHS with the stated Dirichlet rules.
 - Insert with ``HYPRE_IJMatrixSetValues`` (or ``AddToValues``) and ``HYPRE_IJVectorSetValues``,
   then assemble.

-This is a scalar problem (one DOF per node), so no interleaved dofmap is required before
+This scalar problem has one DOF at each node.
+It does not require an interleaved
-attaching the matrix/vector to hypredrive.
+dofmap before the application attaches the matrix and vector.

 Linear Solver Setup
 ~~~~~~~~~~~~~~~~~~~

-Solver and preconditioner options (PCG+AMG by default) are provided via YAML parsed with ``HYPREDRV_InputArgsParse``; the create/setup/apply sequence honors those settings.
+``HYPREDRV_InputArgsParse`` reads the YAML solver and preconditioner options.
+The default uses PCG with AMG.
+The create, setup, and apply calls use these settings.

 .. code-block:: c